 Manus x Machina: Fashion in an Age of Technology

 Next, technology and fashion merged together for the 2016’s event.
-We saw an array of haute couture and ready-to-wear garments on the carpet.
+I saw an array of haute couture and ready-to-wear garments on the carpet.
 The theme specifically looked at how tech shapes fashion in the future and the museum’s interpretation of this analogy.

 Rei Kawakubo/Comme des Garçons: Art of the In-Between

 A gown that stood out amongst the rest was Rihanna’s Comme des Garçons dress.
 Wearing an original piece, the garment was bold and exciting by challenging shapes and silhouettes and defining art into fashion.
 The dress exhibited floral prints and layered petal design features.
 This structural garment comprehended the Avant-Garde theme of the ball.
-We greatly admire Rihanna for her show-stopping looks every year and this year was no different.
+I greatly admire Rihanna for her show-stopping looks every year, and this year was no different.

 Heavenly Bodies: Fashion and the Catholic Imagination